How to Plant and Grow Green Chili Peppers in Pots From Seeds

-How I know when it is ready?: if you shake the pod it will rattle.
+You'll know it's ready when you shake the pod and it rattles.

-Word of advice: the pod may look like a thin brittle shell but it is still very hot.
-Be careful not to touch your eyes, mouth or any sensitive skin because it will burn like hell (I learnt this the hard way, don't let it happen to you).
+Word of advice: The pod may look like a thin, brittle shell, but it is still very hot.
+Be careful not to touch your eyes, mouth or any sensitive skin because it will burn like hell (I learned this the hard way; don't let it happen to you).

 Chili Pepper Seeds

 Chilis (also called hot peppers) are an important ingredient in Asian, Latin-American and Southern U.S.A. cuisines.